aredn/documentation/arednNetworkDesign/channel_planning.rst

 Channel Planning Tips
 ---------------------

+.. sidebar:: Avoid Network Scalability Issues

+   If there are two towers or cell coverage areas within range of each other, configure them with different channels to avoid poor performance.

 You may experience poor network performance if there are too many nodes using the same band and channel.
+Here is a simple example to illustrate the issue: a three-hop path from QTH1 to Tower1 to Tower2 to QTH2.
+If all links are using the same channel, then only one link at half-duplex can send data at a time.
+This instantly cuts the throughput by one-third or more and increases latency with protocol overhead.
+To improve performance you can configure each link to use a different channel, allowing simultaneous transmissions.
+In the first case with channel sharing, it might be possible to have one HD video stream and one VoIP call with frequent dropouts.
+In the second case using different link channels, you could have three HD video streams and several VoIP calls simultaneously with few dropouts.

+Based on the purpose for your network, try to create reliable paths to the locations where data is needed.
 Use channel separation and DtD linking of collocated nodes to avoid RF channel contention.
 The 3.4 GHz and 5.8 GHz bands provide the most unshared channels for use in AREDN |trade| networks.

-Based on the purpose for your network, try to create reliable paths to the locations where data is needed.

 * If you need broad local coverage for a high profile area you can install sector antennas on a tower site: for example, three panels with 120 degree beam width each.
 DtD link the sectors at the tower site, and use different channels for each sector in order to avoid channel contention issues.